WSPR Desktop Transmitter Documentation page

 Because of this every TCXO is measured and saved in the EEPROM of the Arduino.
 Using this information the firmware can use it in the PLL calculation and have the Si5351 PLL output the intended frequency as set by the WSPR routine.

-At each WSPR transmission block the software will randomly pick a frequency within the 200 Hertz WSPR block and use that frequency for the duration of the 2 minute WSPR block.
+At each WSPR transmission the software will randomly pick a frequency within the 200 Hertz WSPR block and use that frequency for the duration of the 2 minutes.
 Subsequent transmission will use another random picked frequency.

 RF Power Amplifier

 The power amplifier is a line driver IC.
 It raises the voltage from 3.3V to 5V peak-to-peak and has a low output impedance.
 The output transformer T1 adapts the low impedance to 50ohm and in the process steps up the voltage.
-The output power from T1 is about 23 to 25dBm on most bands (200-300mW).
+The output power from T1 is about 23dBm on most bands (200mW).

 The driver IC and stray inductance in the PC board will limit the high frequency response and the output transformer will limit the low frequency range.

 We therefore get lower output power on some of the bands at the extreme of the frequency coverage.

 Se table below for typical output power on the different bands.
 There can be some variation on individual transmitters from these values with about a 1 dB +/-.